 Candidates can also make use of the common service centres where a nominal fee will be taken from the candidates for the common service centres.

-Since the application process for JEE Main 2020 January session has ended, the candidates can follow the given steps to fill the application form for reference purpose.
-Before filling the application form, the candidates should have made sure they met the eligibility criteria as specified by the authorities.
+Candidates can follow the given steps to fill the application form of JEE Main for reference purpose.
+Before filling the JEE Main application form, candidates should have made sure they met the eligibility criteria as specified by the authorities.

 Step 1 - Registration: In the first step, the candidates will have to register for JEE Main 2020 by submitting their personal, contact details and input a password of their choice.

 Step 2 - Filling of JEE Main Application Form: In the next step, the candidates will have to select their paper for the examination. personal and contact details will be auto generated from registration.
 Education details have to be entered in this stage followed by parents income details.